Let's Listen and Talk leaflet - for parents of children with hearing impairment.

 Talking Point's website is dedicated to speech and language, and ICAN's assessment services.

-Afasic supports families in getting the right help for children and young people with SLCN and all related queries.
-In particular, Afasic can give information about:
+Afasic website provides lots of information and supports families in getting the right help for children and young people with SLCN and all related queries.

 The Communication Trust is a coalition of over 50 not-for-profit organisations.
 Working together they support everyone who works with children and young people in England to support their speech, language and communication.